MakenaJones/mental_health_searches/README.md

 ### Table of Contents

 1. [Data Preparation](../code/01_Data_preparation.ipynb)
+Using google trends , we gathered google search data related to 5 mental health terms (anxiety, depression, addiction, counseling and mental health) from January 2018 - January 2023 for 10 states (Alaska, Arizona, California, Florida, Hawaii, Massachussetts, New York, South Dakoda, Texas and Washington), and combined it with data on what state-mandated restrictions were in place during the period.

 2. [EDA](../code/02_EDA.ipynb)
+* Grouped states into groups: 'most restricted' and 'least restricted' after examining search terms per state and realising there was too much information to make meaningful predictions.
+* Compared searches of different mental health search for the two groups of states and found, although similar, there was a noticable difference between the two groups during the COVID-19 pandemic, in the middle of 2020, particularly for the search term 'mental health'.
+* Checked that data was stationary for both groups using the augmented Dickey-Fuller Test.
+* Checked seasonality of search datas and found:
+    * 'Depression' searches trend down.
+    * 'Mental health' and 'anxiety' rising sharply.
+    * 'Mental health' started to rise in the middle of 2021 after most of the restrictions were lifted.
+    * 'Anxiety' searches had a sharp rise at the beginning of the COVID restrictions and still remains high
+    * 'Counselling' and 'addiction' both had a dip around the end of 2020.

 3. [Autocorrelation Trend Detection]
+Used greykite to ...
+Search trends for the most and least restricted states are similar.
+Trend changepoints do not appear to be tied to restriction timeframe in a meaningful way.

 4. [Models for the Start of the Covid-19 Pandemic](../code/04_Start_COVID_ForecasterAutoreg_SARIMAX.ipynb)